farhat-lab/tbp-severity-scoring/README.md

 ```

 ## License Notice
 The model weights are deposited for peer-review purposes only.
-No license is provided for reuse of this repository at this time.
+See LICENSE file for more details.